cfenollosa/os-tutorial/README.md

 [JamesM's kernel development tutorials](https://web.archive.org/web/20160412174753/http://www.jamesmolloy.co.uk/tutorial_html/index.html)

-Features
+Features:
 --------

 - This course is a code tutorial aimed at people who are comfortable with low level computing.
-For example, programmers who have curiosity on how an OS works but don't have the time or willpower to start reading the Linux kernel top to bottom.
+For example, programmers who have curiosity on how an OS works but don't have the time or willpower to start reading the Linux kernel from top to bottom.
 - There is little theory.
 Yes, this is a feature.
 Google is your theory lecturer.
 Once you pass college, excessive theory is worse than no theory because it makes things seem more difficult than they really are.
 - The lessons are tiny and may take 5-15 minutes to complete.
 Trust me and trust yourself.
 You can do it!

-How to use this tutorial
+How to use this tutorial:
 ------------------------

 1. Start with the first folder and go down in order.
 They build on previous code, so if